arj0505/MASK_RCNN_Object-detection/README.md

-# MASK_RCNN_Object-detection
+# MASK_RCNN_Object detection

+Developed deep learning Mask_RCNN object detection project for masking satellite images like Buildings, Forest, and Rivers.
+For this project, I took a very small image dataset like 50 images. my basic moto of this project is that the masking is done on objects or not.
+For labeling, I used the labelme tool for my image dataset.

-Developed deeplearning Mask_RCNN object detection project to masking satilight images like Buildings,Forest and Rivers. for this project i took very small dataset like 50 images done with labeling.
-One thing to remember for labelling mask rcnn is deferent than other object detection. here we are using labelme tool to labeling the images.
+One thing to remember for labeling images in mask rcnn is deferent than other object detection like instead of box plot we used to do masking the exact object here.

-For Mask_RCNN i took pretrained model like SSD_MobileNet_V1 from TFOD Zoo model and to trained my model in paper space for 20000 epochs. it took around 3hrs to train my model.
+For Mask_RCNN, I took a pre-trained model like SSD_MobileNet_V1 from TFOD Zoo model.
+To train my model, I  used paper space for 20000 epochs it took around 3hrs to train my model.

+Once 20000 epochs are done generate last(Final run) model.ckpt file to .pb file

 ![](masking_images/image2.png)